duereg/manager-readme/README.md

  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote
  - Follow the Boy Scout Rule aka "Leave things better than when you found it"
+   - *I believe in the compounding awesomeness of continually fixing small things*

 ### Be Part Of The Team
  - Collaborate with coworkers and teammates